 Cardiac psychologist and heart attack survivor Dr. Stephen Parker recently described a symptom of Post Traumatic Stress Disorder that rang a bell for him after his own cardiac event.
 The PTSD symptom is called “a sense of a foreshortened future“.
 In other words, after a traumatic event – in this case, a heart attack – the patient “does not expect to have a career, marriage, children, or a normal life span.”
-Dr. Steve tells his own story of this symptom in his Heartcurrents blog:
+As Dr. Steve tells his own story of this symptom:

 “Three months after the heart attack, I went to Home Depot to buy something for the house.
 I walked inside, saw the plethora of nice things to make a nice house, and started feeling extremely depressed.

 “What was the point?
 I knew I was going to die within a short time.

 “I walked out without buying anything.
 I could hear a critical voice in my head repeating: ‘Get over it.’
 But I could no more get over it at that point than I could fly to the moon.
 (Which is about where my mind and soul were hanging out).

 “There is nothing like the sense of a foreshortened future to un-motivate behavior.”

 Q: Have you too experienced fear of a ‘foreshortened future’ after a traumatic event?